 Published now in @NatureMedicine on #CRISPR & Immunity to SpCas9.
 6 months has past since the preprint was online & it is a long time in the CRISPR field.
 Since then additional work showed how to circumvented this by modifying Cas9 protein or using Cas9 orthologs.
 So No panic ! https://t.co/S9ZCAElH6X

-Intellia Therapeutics, a leading biopharmaceutical who is developing CRISPR treatment for various genetic diseases has commented that they “have been on the lookout for T-cell based immunity against its CRISPR system.”
+Intellia Therapeutics, a leading biopharmaceutical company, has commented that they “have been on the lookout for T-cell based immunity against its CRISPR system.”
 They currently use lipid nanoparticles (LNPs) to deliver CRISPR to the liver.
 Intellia spokesperson Jenn Smoter said, “Intellia researchers have tested their LNPs in lab animals.
 We have seen no evidence of T-cell mediated cytotoxicity to the cells expressing Cas9”.
 Their other treatment programs use CRISPR to modify cells outside of the body, where this pre-existing immunity is less of an issue.

 Nevertheless, by using other kinds of DNA-cutting enzymes, it is possible to solve the immunity issue.
-Although, that may not be a promising solution, due to the other Cas-enzymes coming from bacteria that are often exposed to humans, is said according to Schmueck-Henneresse.
 Indeed, his team tested other enzymes such as Cpf1 and found similar immune reactions.
 He suggests pursuing Cas9 from bacteria that are not known to infect humans.

 However, Schmueck-Henneresse says, “There’s no reason to panic, our results are a warning, but immunogenicity has been a problem in the field of gene therapy for a long time”.